eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 **NOTE:** It is important to always verify if all json-ld prefixed fields in the request can be resolved to a known JSON-LD vocabulary.
 It is also important to make sure prefixed terms will be resolved to the intended IRI.

-- `counterPartyAddress` sets the coordinates for the connector that the Consumer connector shall negotiate with (Provider EDC).
+- `counterPartyAddress` sets the coordinates for the connector that the Consumer-Connector shall negotiate with (i.e., the Provider Connector).
+Note, that the address is dependent on the DSP version used and the implementation of the DSP protocol used on Provider side.
 - `protocol` is the providers' supported protocol
 - In the `policy` section, the Data Consumer specifies the Data Offer for the negotiation.
 As there may be multiple Data Offers for the same DataSet, the Data Consumer must choose one.